KurtE/ILI9488_t3/README.md

     void scrollTextArea(uint8_t scrollSize);
     void resetScrollBackgroundColor(uint16_t color);
 ```

+NOTE: Scroll text area does not appear to work correctly with the ILI9488 displays that are readily available from EBAY or Amazon (the SPI only red boards with the yellow connector) without using a FrameBuffer.
+The ScrollTest_Framebuffer example shows how to use scrollTextBuffer with a Framebuffer.

 This library was created to allow extended use on the ILI9488 larger display and supports T3.5, t3.6 and beyond.

 For further development status see: https://forum.pjrc.com/threads/55735-ILI9488_t3-Support-for-the-ILI9488-on-T3-x-and-beyond